 American Rodeo Gallery

-American Rodeo Gallery (2015) by National Cowboy & Western Heritage MuseumNational Cowboy & Western Heritage Museum
+Tales of Rodeo Cowboys (2015) by National Cowboy & Western Heritage MuseumNational Cowboy & Western Heritage Museum

-The National Cowboy Museum holds the finest and most extensive collection of rodeo memorabilia in the nation, representing the sport from its early development through its golden age.
+The National Cowboy & Western Heritage Museum holds the finest and most extensive collection of rodeo memorabilia in the nation, representing the sport from its early development through its golden age.

 Rodeo Advertising Poster (1902) by Denver Lithograph Company, Denver, ColoradoNational Cowboy & Western Heritage Museum

-The classic contest of rodeos past and present evolved directly from the traditional horse-breaking tasks of the nineteenth-century cowboy.
-More than brute strength, this exciting judged event demanded flamboyant style and superb coordination on the part of the cowboy contestant, who had to stay atop a twelve-hundred-pound bucking horse for the duration of a specified qualifying time.
+The classic contest of rodeos past and present evolved directly from the traditional horse-breaking tasks of the 19th-century cowboy.
+More than brute strength, this exciting judged event demanded flamboyant style and superb coordination on the part of the cowboy contestant.

 Much like saddlebronc riding, tie-down roping is another rodeo sport born from the daily chores of the hard-working cowboy.
-When ranch hands became prideful of the speed in which they could rope a calf from a horse to brand or medicate, it soon became an informal competition.
-Not long after, tie-down roping gained popularity and grew into a major rodeo event.
+When ranch hands became prideful of the speed at which they could rope a calf from a horse to brand or medicate, it soon became an informal competition.

-Unlike saddle bronc riding and tie-down roping, bareback bronc riding wasn't derivative of the cowboy's work, but instead originate purely as a rodeo exhibition in the 1910s.
+Unlike saddle bronc riding and tie-down roping, bareback bronc riding wasn't derivative of the cowboy's work, but instead originated purely as a rodeo exhibition in the 1910s.

-Ralph R. Doubleday posing with camera, From the collection of: National Cowboy & Western Heritage Museum
+Ralph R. Doubleday posing with camera, Linda Lee Rosser, 1945, From the collection of: National Cowboy & Western Heritage Museum

 Show lessRead more